-The goal of rehabilitation is to maximize function, improve the quality of life, and minimize the caregiver and societal burden.8 In the preventive phase, the focuses is on education, strengthening, and conditioning in order to avoid disuse atrophy, maintain or improve strength, endurance, aerobic capacity and bone mineralization.
+The goal of rehabilitation is to maximize function, improve the quality of life, and minimize the caregiver and societal burden.9 Rehabilitation services can support the patient from diagnosis to surgery, adjuvant therapy, survivorship, and terminal or end-of-life care.
+In the preventive phase, the focuses is on education, strengthening, and conditioning in order to avoid disuse atrophy, maintain or improve strength, endurance, aerobic capacity and bone mineralization.
 During treatment stage, the rehabilitation aims to restore the functional status.
 Patients who have significant disabilities and active medical needs (including ongoing chemotherapy and/or radiation) would likely benefits from inpatient rehabilitation.
 Weakness due to motor strip involvement or neuropathies should be addressed.
 Gait aids are prescribed to improve mobility and ambulation safety.
 During surveillance stage, the focus is again on conditioning, strengthening, and resistance training.
 Sensation and proprioception should be assessed.
 Optimal vocational and educational setting should be provided.
 During terminal or palliative stage, the goal of rehabilitation is symptom control and caregiver education.
 Additional assistive devices and durable medical equipment may be needed.

 Coordination of care

-An interdisciplinary approach is necessary, and the physicians on such a team should consist of pediatric tumor experts, including pediatric physiatrists, neurosurgeons, neurologists, neuro-pathologists, neuro-radiologists, neuro-oncologists, radiation oncologists, ophthalmologists, neuropsychologists and pharmacologists.5 The team should also include nurses, social workers, audiologists, nutritionists, child life specialists, and physical, occupational and speech therapists.
+An interdisciplinary approach is necessary, and the physicians on such a team should consist of pediatric tumor experts, including pediatric physiatrists, neurosurgeons, neurologists, neuro-pathologists, neuro-radiologists, neuro-oncologists, radiation oncologists, ophthalmologists, neuropsychologists and pharmacologists.5 This collaboration may occur during multidisciplinary tumor board meetings, multidisciplinary clinical settings, or through carefully coordinated consultations.
+The team should also include nurses, social workers, audiologists, nutritionists, child life specialists, and physical, occupational and speech therapists.